-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 20, 2012 the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 26, 2012 at 2:00 p.m. the landlord served the tenants with the Notice of Direct Request Proceeding via registered mail.
 Section 90 of the Act states a document sent by mail is deemed served on the 5th day after it is mailed.

-Based on the written submissions of the landlord, I find that the tenants have been sufficiently served with the Dispute Resolution Direct Request Proceeding documents pursuant to the Act.
+Based on the written submissions of the landlord, I find that the tenants havebeen sufficiently served with the Dispute Resolution Direct Request Proceeding documents pursuant to the Act.